bhuuan/ssd-bottle-detection/README.md

 **Known issues:** There are some outdated dependencies for Raspberry Pi, using [this modifiled shell script](https://github.com/bhuuan/ssd-bottle-detection/blob/main/utils/get_pi_requirements.sh) to install TensorFlow Lite and OpenCV to avoid errors.

 ### Run the model
-Follow the above guide to run custom-trained model in *custom_model_lite* folder to detect bottle, can and thermos flask.
+Follow the above guide to run custom-trained model in *custom_model_lite* folder to detect bottles, cans and thermos flasks.

 ![](docs/demo1.png)
 ![](docs/demo2.png)